burnish/burnish.github.com/services.md

 ---
 layout: page
 title: Services Offered
+description: Burnish can help you build a mobile application, web application or web site.
 ---
 Most of our days are working on our own (upcoming) products.
 But working for clients keeps us on our toes.
 No job too small.
 Get in touch.